This page describes how to implement the Ogden hyperelastic behaviour.

 dI2_dC

-is an evaluation tree that stores the computation that will be performed latter.
-This is an essential optimization techniques used inMFront
+is an evaluation tree that stores the computation that will be performed later.
+This is an essential optimization technique used inMFront

 to achieve optimal performances.
 If we wanted or needed to explicitly evaluate, we could either use theeval